Tax Management India. Com

 X X X X Extracts X X X X

-..... doubt from this correspondence that the bank was aware in 1961 itself that the shares in question were to be held by it in safe custody and the dividends realised from those shares were thereafter being credited to the 'Account-Nizam's khanazads'."
+..... s correspondence that the bank was aware in 1961 itself that the shares in question were to be held by it in safe custody and the dividends realised from those shares were thereafter being credited to the 'Account-Nizam's khanazads'."
 After going through the entire correspondence we are of the opinion that the transfer of the securities of the face value of Rs.
 23,50,000 was in the year 1961 itself.
 In Book No. 4, page No. 17, shows that the equity shares of the company of Kaveri Engineers Limited were issued and that they were received by the Financial Adviser to H.E.H., the Nizam khanazads.
 When the Appellate Tribunal has gone through the entire correspondence and was satisfied that there was transfer of asset of Rs.
 23.5 lakhs in the shape of securities of four companies, it is not necessary for us to go into the matter again.
 The learned counsel for the assessee also, rightly in our view, submitted that when the Appellate Tribunal has accepted, after going through the entire correspondence that the asset is transferred, the method and manner of transfer becomes immaterial as the asset is completely transferred to the account of Nizam khanazads.
-We .....
+We have gone through th .....

 X X X X Extracts X X X X